apigee/grass/docs/source/consent-management-api.md

-Consent Management APIs for Apigee Identity Solution
+The Consent Management APIs for Apigee Identity Solution